masc-ucsc/docs/docs/pyrope/06-functions.md

-The pass by reference behaves like if the calling lambda were inlined in the caller lambda.
+The pass by reference behaves like if the calling lambda were inlined in the caller lambda while still respecting the lambda scope.
 The `ref` keyword must be explicit in the lambda input definition but also in the lambda call.
 The lambda outputs can not have a `ref` modifier.

 No logical or arithmetic operation can be done with a `ref`.
 As a result, it is only useful for lambda arguments.